-Just like you didn’t know how to take the stage until you took the stage.
+Just like you didn’t know how to take the stage until you just took it.

-Just like you didn’t know how to be a parent until you held her in your arms.
+Just like you didn’t know how to be a parent until you held your child in your arms.

 Just like you didn’t know how to manage someone else before you were made a manager.

 You were new to that then.
 You are new to this now.
-So cut yourself a massive swath of slack.
+So cut yourself a massive piece of slack.

-OF COURSE you want to do it RIGHT.
-You want to honour those values of mastery, excellence and integrity.
+OF COURSE you want to do it right.
+You want to honor those values of mastery, excellence, and integrity.

 For yourself, to be certain.
 And for everyone around you.